f-roof/.github/profile/README.md

 ## Warning

 I offer *NO warranty* for the information provided in this project!

-I am *NOT an expert* in the subjects used in the design and construction of this project!
+I am *NOT an expert* in ANY the subjects used in the design and construction of this project!

 Use it on your own risk!

 ## Special thanks to

-Dorin Popa, Emil Roșu.
+Dorin Popa, Emil Roșu, Nicolae Oltean.